Boys Beware

+Boys Beware is a 1961 short social guidance film released through Sid Davis Productions.
+It portrays several predatory male homosexuals and equates homosexuality with hebephilia and describes it as a social contagion.

 Plot

+The film start being narrated by a police detective on his way to a school meeting to discuss the issue of sexual predators who attempt to lure adolescent males.

 Teenage Jimmy Barnes was supposedly playing baseball and did not feel like walking home, so he decided to "thumb" a ride.
 A few moments later, a car pulls up and Jimmy enters the car of a stranger named Ralph.
 Jimmy and Ralph start a conversation while on the way to Jimmy's house.
 They arrive at his house and Jimmy gets out of Ralph's car.
 The following day, Ralph appears in his car waiting for him.
 Jimmy noticed that it was the same car and decided to ride once again.
 Instead of going straight to Jimmy's house, they go to a drive-in and the stranger bought him a Coke.
 Jimmy and Ralph hang out near a pond with ducks; both are later seen fishing on a dock.
 Jimmy and Ralph reveal their names when they pull out their lunch.
 Jimmy then eats a sandwich, while Ralph pulls out a deck of "pornographic pictures", to the curiosity of Jimmy.
+The narrator states that Ralph was a homosexual predator interested in young boys.
 Later, Jimmy is taken to a hotel with Ralph, presumably to be molested, and later reports the crime.
 The perpetrator is arrested; Jimmy is put on probation.